TubercularOx/darkhaunter/Speculation/Timeline.md

 * Nale and Thog set up to return after the end of the current dungeon \[Celia plans]

 ### Strip #81
 * The Elven gods are introduced.
-Rich says this was before the Snarl plot was created and that if the Snarl were created first then the Elven gods would never have existed.
-[Elven Gods](#elven-gods)
+Rich says this was before the Snarl plot was created and that if the Snarl were created first then the Elven gods would never have existed.  [\[Elven Gods\]](#elven-gods)

 ### Strip #92